tudelft-cda-lab/SAGE/README.md

 ## Usage
 `python sage.py {path/to/json/files} {experiment-name} {alert-filtering-window} {alert-aggr-window} {(start_hour,end_hour)}`

-- `{path/to/json/files}`: folder containing intrusion alerts in json format.
+- `{path/to/json/files}`: folder containing intrusion alerts in json format. `sample-input.json` provides an example of accepted file format.
 > Ideal setting: One json file for each attacker/team.
 Filename considered as attacker/team label.
 - `{experiment_name}`: custom name for all artefacts
 > Figures, trace files, model files, attack graphs are saved with this prefix for easy identification.